 - mental health

-Alongside zinc, spirulina shows promise as a treatment for chronic arsenic poisoning.
+Alongside zinc, spirulina shows promise as a

 More research is needed before doctors can recommend spirulina for the treatment of any health condition.